-This study emphasizes the importance of combining the novel method of spectral decomposition [24,65] and a causal approach to cross-spectral analysis [10,13] to investigate the coupling and gain mechanisms underlying the closed-loop cardiovascular regulation in healthy and diseased physiological states.
+This study emphasizes the importance of combining the novel method of spectral decomposition [21,56] and a causal approach to cross-spectral analysis [10,13] to investigate the coupling and gain mechanisms underlying the closed-loop cardiovascular regulation in healthy and diseased stats.
 Combining such approaches allows to quantify objectively, at specific well-defined frequencies, the causal contribution of SAP to RR along the baroreflex pathway and of RR to SAP along the mechanical feedforward.
-The application of the proposed method to cardiovascular time series of Young, Old and AMI subjects highlighted that causal local measures allow a reasonably more reliable assessment of BRS than traditional non-causal approaches, suggesting that aging and infarction generate impairment of BRS occurring at rest and when carrying out the orthostatic maneuver.
+The application of the proposed method to cardiovascular time series of Young, Old and AMI subjects highlighted that causal local measures perform better than traditional non-causal approaches in the evaluation of BRS, suggesting that aging and infarction generate impairment of BRS occurring at rest and when carrying out the orthostatic maneuver.

-Our findings support the concept that the use of a spectral decomposition approach, as well as the implementation of causality in the study of interactions between heart

-700 rate and arterial pressure, allows to mitigate the confounding effects of other variables operating at different frequencies and of reverse-side mechanisms and is thus essential to achieve a more accurate BRS assessment in physio-pathological states and different postural conditions.
+These findings support the concept that the use of a spectral decomposition approach as well as the implementation of causality in the study of interactions between heart rate and arterial pressure allows to mitigate the confounding effects of other variables operating at different frequencies and of reverse-side mechanisms and is thus essential to achieve a more accurate BRS assessment in physio-pathological states and different postural conditions.

-CRediT authorship contribution statement
+635 CRediT authorship contribution statement

 Riccardo Pernice: Methodology, Software, Visualization, Writing-Original draft preparation.
 Laura Sparacino: Software, Visualization, Writing-Original draft preparation.
 Giandomenico Nollo: Data curation.
-Salvatore Stivala: Writing-Reviewing and Editing.
-Alessandro Busacca: Writing- Reviewing and Editing.
+Alessandro Busacca: Writing-Reviewing and Editing.
 Luca Faes: Methodology, Formal analysis, Validation, Writing- Reviewing and Editing, Supervision